kubernetes-retired/contrib/ansible/vagrant/README.md

 ```

 ### VirtualBox
-Nothing special should be required for the VirtualBox provisioner. `vagrant up` should just work.
+Nothing special should be required for the VirtualBox provisioner. `vagrant up --provider virtualbox` should just work.

 ## Additional Information